I had been talking about this for many years, but this time it became

 Pre-booking is essential for all categories for the weekend of the Music Festival - minimum three nights stay.

-The Cahirciveen Celtic Festival of Music and the Arts 2011 takes
+The annual Cahersiveen Celtic Festival of Music and the Arts takes

-place on Friday 29th July, Saturday 30th July and Sunday 31st July.
+place on Friday 28th, Saturday 29th & Sunday 30th July 2023.
 Musicians from Ireland, the U.K. and various parts of mainland

 Europe gather at Mannix Point and in the weeks running up to and